gluc/data.tree/cran-comments.md

 ## Test environments
 * ubuntu R 3.2.3 -> ok
-* win R 3.2.2
+* win R 3.2.2 -> ok
 * win R 3.1.3 -> ok
-* win-builder (devel)
+* win-builder (devel) -> ok

 ## R CMD check results
-There were no ERRORs or WARNINGs or NOTEs.
+There were no ERRORs or WARNINGs.

+NOTE: On some environments, there was the following note:

+Possibly mis-spelled words in DESCRIPTION:
+  JSON (16:37)
+  cumulate (14:44)

+Both are not misspelled.

 ## Downstream dependencies